gustavares/cos-tutorial/TUTORIAL.md

 ![Bucket creation](images/3-bucket-creation.png)

-Now, on the create bucket screen select the "Quickly get started" option clicking in the arrow pointing right.
+Now, on the create bucket screen select the "Quickly get started" option by clicking in the arrow pointing right.

 ![Bucket select](images/4-bucket-select.png)